New technology and design keep you dry and comfortable so you can focus on what matters during your time in the field. Your shooting and stalking.

 When you’re investigating the best shooting jackets for you you need to ask yourself what you want your fieldsports coat to do for you.
 Will you use it out beating?
 Will you spend a lot of time standing on the peg?
 Are you a keen stalker?

 Shooting kit has come on in leaps and bounds in recent years, whether it’s shooting boots or hunting trousers.
 Of course, tweed is always going to have a valued place – it is the original performance fabric – but new technology and advances in fabric give you options for just about any sort of weather and terrain you’re likely to encounter.
+(You can read our list of the best shooting wellies here.)

 We put a selection of the best shooting jackets out to test with our reviewers.
 Here are our resulting top picks.
 We’ve looked for breathability, waterproof qualities, comfort, quietness, value for money, design and style.